Fully device-independent quantum key distribution using synchronous correlations

 \end{theorem}

-In Section (\ref{section:causality-loophole}), we pose a new security assumption to close what is known as the \emph{causality} or \emph{locality} loophole in device-independent quantum key distribution protocols.
-DI-QKD protocols rely on the fact that the two parties, Alice and Bob, are acausally separated, and cannot communicate with each other once the protocol starts.
-However, if this assumption of causality is not satisfied, then the entire protocol can be simulated using classical communication \cite{toner2003communication}.
+Finally, in Section \ref{section:causality-loophole}, we pose a new security assumption to close the \emph{causality} or \emph{locality} loophole.
 Our new security assumption gives unlimited communication and computational power to the adversary Eve, but assumes that she has imperfect knowledge of Alice and Bob's inputs.
 For Eve's uncertainty about Alice and Bob's inputs, denoted by $\epsilon$, where $0 \leq \epsilon \leq 2/3$, we derive information theoretic bounds for how much that uncertainty is allowed to grow before she ends up with an infeasible cheating strategy.
-We state our result informally:
+We state our result informally as follows.

 \begin{theorem}{(Informal)} Let $0 \leq \lambda \leq \frac{1}{8}$ and $0\leq \mu \leq \mu_0$ be allowed errors in Alice and Bob's Bell term $J_3$ and asynchronicity $S$ respectively.
 Also, let $\tilde{J}_3$ and $\tilde{S}$ be analogous Bell inequality and asynchronicity terms for Eve's strategy.
 For $0\leq \delta \leq \tilde{S}$, there exists a function $f: \mathbb{R} \times \mathbb{R} \times \mathbb{R} \to \mathbb{R}$ of $\delta, \mu$ and $\lambda$ such that if $\epsilon^{\delta}_{max} = 2/3 - f(\delta,\mu,\lambda)$, and Eve's uncertainty is $\epsilon > \epsilon^{\delta}_{max}$ then every correlation satisfies $\tilde{S} < \delta$, and hence there is no feasible strategy she can produce. \end{theorem}